Skip to main content

 }

-Internationalized domain names (IDN) are automatically converted to punycode:
+Internationalized domain names (IDN) are automatically converted to their ASCII-compatible encoding (punycode):

 SMTP envelope

-By default the SMTP envelope is generated from the address headers.
-If you need something different – for example, VERP or black‑hole from – you can set envelope explicitly:
+By default, the SMTP envelope (the actual routing information used by mail servers) is derived from the address headers in your message.
+If you need different envelope addresses - for example, to implement VERP (Variable Envelope Return Path) or to use a null return path - you can specify them explicitly:

 const mailOptions = {